 Pol Kimsan and Sok Kimsan, Executive Chefs, Embassy

 Kampot-born Pol Kimsan, 34, and Siem Reap-raised Sok Kimsan, 32, oversee ten outlets of Siem Reap’s largest restaurant group, yet fine dining restaurant Embassy is their baby.
-Like their male counterparts, the women grew up helping their mothers’ from a young age.
+Like their male counterparts, the two chefs grew up helping their mothers’ from a young age.
 A very pregnant (with second child) Sok told me she started cooking at ten, making food for ten people in their house, as well as planting vegetables and foraging, something she still does on her way to work.
 Pol’s mother was the village cook, as was her grandmother and ancestors before her, responsible for catering Buddhist ceremonies, weddings and funerals.
 Both women went to hospitality training school, worked in five-star hotel restaurants in Dubai, and staged at a three Michelin-starred restaurant in France.
 Pol spent two years planning Embassy, researching local ingredients by season, thumbing through recipes, consulting family and friends, and sourcing produce.
 The result: a repertoire of some 90 recipes and seasonal seven-course degustation menus of “100% Cambodian” dishes that change monthly.
 “I only want to cook Cambodian food,” Sok told me.
 “And to have a restaurant that everybody who comes to Siem Reap wants to go to.”